The Belgian Generic Training (BGT) in Civilian Crisis Management

 This integrated training is in line with the latest EU training standards.
 It was previously certified by the European New Training Initiative for Civilian Crisis Management (ENTRi), which guaranteed coherence with the minimum standards requested by the European Union.
 Through the certification process, ENTRi aimed at ensuring the harmonisation of training standards for training institutions offering courses in civilian crisis management.
 As the ENTRi project ended on 31 July 2019, the certification of courses has stopped.
 The standards of this course are still applied and all materials produced under ENTRi can be downloaded from

-The next Belgian Generic Training (BGT) will take place in Brussels from 14-25 June 2021.
+The next Belgian Generic Training (BGT) will take place in Brussels from 21st March to 1st of April 2022.

 Content of the training

 The BGT training gathers federal police officers, magistrates, civil servants of the Ministry of Foreign Affairs and external experts, in order to enrich the pool of trained personnel subject to deployment.
 In collaboration with experienced trainers and expert speakers, participants are provided with the basic knowledge and skills required to work in a field mission, regardless of the specific function they will fulfil.